 Before your dentist appointment, it’s recommended that you avoid eating for a bit before the appointment.
 If there are food particles in your mouth, it’s harder to clean, and those particles can irritate your gums and the rest of your mouth.
 If you do eat, be sure to rinse out your mouth with water or mouthwash before your appointment.

 Why do primary teeth need care if they’re temporary?

 Your primary teeth establishes the state of your smile for the future.
 They’re placeholders for your permanent teeth, in addition to helping children speak and chew properly.
 If primary teeth are lost too early, permanent teeth shift and may come in crooked or cramped.

 Is fluoride safe?

 There’s been a lot of talk on the internet about fluoride being dangerous.
-But this claim is overblown.
+But the claim is overblown.
 In very large amounts, fluoride should be toxic.
-But the amount in water and toothpastes are beneficial for your teeth.
-Fluroide integrates with the dental enamel and helps to make it stronger and less susceptible to tooth decay.
+But the amount of water and toothpaste is beneficial for your teeth.
+Fluoride integrates with the dental enamel and helps to make it stronger and less susceptible to tooth decay.